fumio125/fumio125.github.io/content/publication/2024_eccv_narumoto/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE/CVF International Conference on Computer Vision (ICCV 2025)*
+publication: In *European Conference on Computer Vision (ECCV 2024)*
-publication_short: In *ICCV 2025*
+publication_short: In *ECCV 2024*

-abstract: This paper introduces a practical and accurate calibration method for camera spectral sensitivity using a diffraction grating.
-Accurate calibration of camera spectral sensitivity is crucial for various computer vision tasks, including color correction, illumination estimation, and material analysis.
-Unlike existing approaches that require specialized narrow-band filters or reference targets with known spectral reflectances, our method only requires an uncalibrated diffraction grating sheet, readily available off-the-shelf.
-By capturing images of the direct illumination and its diffracted pattern through the grating sheet, our method estimates both the camera's spectral sensitivity and the diffraction grating parameters in a closed-form manner.
-Experiments on synthetic and real-world data demonstrate that our approach outperforms reference target-based methods, underscoring its effectiveness and practicality.
+abstract: "This paper introduces a method for synthesizing time-varying bidirectional reflectance distribution functions (BRDFs) by applying learned temporal changes to static BRDFs.
+Achieving realistic and natural changes in material appearance over time is crucial in computer graphics and virtual reality.
+Existing methods employ a parametric BRDF model, and the temporal changes in BRDFs are modeled by polynomial functions that represent the transitions of the BRDF parameters.
+However, the limited representational capabilities of both the parametric BRDF model and the polynomial temporal model restrict the fidelity of the appearance reproduction.
+In this paper, to overcome this limitation, we introduce a neural embedding for BRDFs and propose a neural temporal model that represents the temporal changes of BRDFs in the latent space, which allows flexible representations of BRDFs and temporal changes.
+The experiments using synthetic and real-world datasets demonstrate that the flexibility of the proposed approach achieves a faithful synthesis of temporal changes in material appearance."

 # Summary.
 An optional shortened abstract.
-summary: We introduce a practical and accurate calibration method for camera spectral sensitivity using a diffraction grating.
+summary: We synthisize time-varying BRDFs by applying learned temporal changes to static BRDFs.

 tags:
-  - ICCV 2025
+  - ECCV 2024
-  - ICCV
+  - ECCV
   - Computer vision
-  - Computational photography
+  - Computer graphics

 # Display this page in the Featured widget?
 featured: true